 Judge Ryan writes for a unanimous court, with Judge Stucky concurring in a separate opinion in which he voices some non-dispositive (to this case) disagreement with the rest of the court.

-Lance Corporal Castellano was originally charged with unspecified sexual assaults and forcible sodomy involving multiple alleged victims.
-However, he was convicted (in accordance with his pleas) of adultery, and (contrary to his pleas) of two specifications of indecent conduct, one specification of sodomy (as a LIO of forcible sodomy), and two specifications of assault consummated by a battery (as LIOs of the unspecified sexual assault charges), by a general court-martial composed of members with enlisted representation.
+The Appellant was convicted (in accordance with his pleas) of adultery, and (contrary to his pleas) of one specification of attempted adultery, two specifications of indecent conduct, one specification of sodomy (as a LIO of forcible sodomy), and two specifications of assault consummated by a battery (as LIOs of aggravated sexual contact), by a general court-martial composed of members with enlisted representation.
 He was sentenced to confinement for eighteen months, reduction to E-1, total forfeitures, and a bad-conduct discharge.

 The NMCCA also considered, and rejected, a challenge to the trial military judge’s application of the factors outlined in United States v.
 Marcum, 60 M.J.
 198 (C.A.A.F.
 2004).
 In Marcum, CAAF applied the liberty interest identified by the Supreme Court in Lawrence v.
 Texas, 539 U.S. 558 (2003), to sodomy prosecutions under Article 125, UCMJ, via a three-part test: “First, was the conduct that the accused was found guilty of committing of a nature to bring it within the liberty interest identified by the Supreme Court?
 Second, did the conduct encompass any behavior or factors identified by the Supreme Court as outside the analysis in Lawrence?
 Third, are there additional factors relevant solely in the military environment that affect the nature and reach of the Lawrence liberty interest?”
 Marcum, 60 M.J. at 206-207.